Introduction to Psychology

 PSYC-40028

-- Know how to identify and describe the major theoretical approaches in historical and current psychological works.
-Critically analyze these approaches by listing their strengths and limitations
+- Identify and describe the major theoretical approaches in historical and contemporary psychology, analyzing their strengths and limitations.

-- Describe major influences on an individual’s psychological development across the lifespan.
-Including but not limited to: negative environmental conditions, internal drives, social influence, stress/coping mechanisms, and psychological disorders
+- Describe key influences on psychological development across the lifespan, including environmental conditions, internal drives, social influences, stress and coping mechanisms, and psychological disorders.

-- Explore and identify your values and ideas about human psychological development
+- Explore and reflect on personal values and ideas related to human psychological development.

 Course Information